thephez/dpp-spec/doc/identity.md

 **Note:** Keys are disabled (rather than deleted) to ensure that signature verification is possible for any data they signed.

-# Identity Registration
+# Identity Creation

-Identities are registered on the platform by submitting the identity information in an identity create state transition.
+Identities are created on the platform by submitting the identity information in an identity create state transition.

 | Field | Type | Description|
 | - | - | - |